shengyp/Meta-Universe-Repo/README.md

-# Multilingual Knowledge-Centric Resources
+# Meta-Universe-Centric Resources

-Here, we are concentrate on a series of research papers relate to multilingual knowledge engineering.
+Here, we are concentrate on a series of research papers relate to the Meta Universe.

 Table of Contents